-NV Dems is hosting our First in the West dinner with Democratic presidential candidates in advance of our February 22 caucuses.
+NV Dems is hosting our First in the West event with Democratic presidential candidates in advance of our February 22 caucuses.
 This event, attended by thousands in 2016, offers Nevada Democrats a chance to hear from the candidates and show their excitement for the 2020 caucus.

 “No other early nominating state possesses Nevada’s unique diversity and is as reflective of our country -- that's why I am grateful to join in hosting such an important conversation with our Democratic candidates here at home,” said Governor Steve Sisolak.
 “Here in Nevada, we've made tremendous progress for working families in just the last few months.
 Now is the time to come together to preserve that progress and ensure we elect the Democratic candidate to defeat Donald Trump in 2020.”

 “Nevada will be the road to the White House in 2020.
 Our state is a microcosm of the country from our strong Latino, Asian Pacific Islander and African American communities, to our fierce organized labor and proud rural communities with a long history of mining and ranching,” said Senator Cortez Masto.
 “As the nation keeps its focus on Nevada in anticipation of our First in the West Caucus, I invite every candidate running for the Democratic nomination to continue coming to Nevada, hear the stories of Nevadans and make it clear how they'll fight for the Silver State when they make it to the White House.”